P3rf3ctXZer0/Pixelmon-BYOI/README.md

 # -N-

+* Natura - A biome mod.

 * NetherEx - NetherEx is a Nether overhaul mod for Minecraft.
 It adds in new biomes, structures, mobs, and more!

 * Nomadic Tents - Custom little pocket dimensions.
 Take your base with you.

 # -O-

+* OMLib - A library mod.

+* Open Modular Passive Defense - Adds in passive defense.

+* Open Modular Turrets - A mod that adds tons of modular turrets, upgrades, add-ons, and general manly security measures!

 * OnlinePictureFrame - Display pictures from the internet as pictures ingame.